typesafehub/conductr-doc/src/main/play-doc/operation/Logging.md

 sudo chown conductr:conductr /var/lib/elasticsearch
 sudo chown conductr:conductr /var/log/elasticsearch
 ```

-`conductr-elasticsearch` is using the the role `elasticsearch`.
-Make sure that the ConductR nodes which should run Elasticsearch have this role assigned.

 To load and run Elasticsearch use the control API of ConductR, e.g. by using the CLI: